 What is interesting to me is that many English speakers find French easier than German, even though English is a Germanic language.
 For example Foreign Service Institute (FSI) has French in the easiest category of languages and German a level higher.
 What I find even stranger about this is, that German and Dutch are in different categories.
 Now, I’ve never learned Dutch, but I know several Germans who can understand Dutch somewhat just based on their own language.
 So, I would’ve assumed their difficulty level would be the same.

 But back to French.
 If I think both languages, French and English that is, I find them more similar to each other than to German.
 Maybe this is due to a lot of loan words which makes many words really similar, just spelled and pronounced differently.
 And of course there’s a lot of history between France and England which maybe has had influence on the languages as well.
-At least they are pretty much comparable in the inconsistancy of their pronounciation.
+At least they are pretty much comparable in the inconsistency of their pronunciation.
 I once had a discussion with a French person who was insisting that you need to pronounce the ‘e’ in ‘clothes’ because one needs to hear the plural.
 I thought this was funny especially coming from a French person, since often the plural (or gender) is not different when pronounced in French, even though you show it in writing.

 Finnish is not a particularly hard language.
 It’s just very different of your native language (well, by you I mean someone who speaks indoeuropean language as their native language).
 And this is true about all languages: there are no easy or hard languages, only languages that are easy or hard for you.
 Partly this depends on your native language and what languages you know before, but also motivation plays a huge role.
 If you have enough motivation the work seems fun and you feel like the language is easy for you.
 And next time you think about Finnish being such a hard language, it might be worth to remember that your language is probably as hard for us than Finnish is for you.